 A new place in an odd little space along Greenwood, near 85th, from the owners of The Dray.
 "Yard" is "Dray" backwards, and the location has a patio space out front that is surprising in this commercial stretch.
 The Yard serves a pretty decent beer selection, okay cocktails, and better than average Mexican food.
 They also have 100 lockers for members of the Founders Club:

 'For $250, members get a personal 20-ounce beer mug that they can lock inside, a T-shirt, and invitations to special events and the occasional “special surprise” inside their locker (the café’s owners will have a master key to all lockers).
 Co-owner Travis Eaton says the mug is a dimpled old-style pub mug with The Yard Cafe emblem.' (phinneywood)

 "... these lockers come with a 20-ounce mug which can be filled with beer at the same price that normal patrons pay for a 16-ounce pour.
 Doing the math, one would have to drink about 892 beers to make that a good deal.
 The lockers are sold out." (seattle weekly)

-This location has been a bar since 1965, starting out as "The Tavern" and shortened to "The Tav" in 1967.
+This location hosted "The Tavern" since at least 1937, shortening the name to "The Tav" in 1967.
 I have not found the age of the building but was informed it was much older, hosting a restaurant before the tavern.
 It is located near the Central Washington U campus, and is a popular place with students and locals, known for its burgers, including the Super Mother Burger which has its own fan club (you can get a fan club membership card when you order one).
 It is also known for the many names of patrons that have been engraved into the brick walls over the years.